Revolutionizing Breast Cancer Support in Rwanda

 These groups are proven to increase treatment adherence, mental health outcomes, and survivor leadership.

-This isn’t just a breast cancer initiative — it’s a movement to create purpose-driven talent.
+We are not only a breast cancer initiative, we are a movement to create purpose-driven talent.

-Through our University of the Mission, we invite youth and young adults to:
+Through Pink Youth Rising , we invite youth and young adults to:

 • Learn hands-on skills across tech, health, media, farming, operations, and social impact